History of geology: 20th century

 In 1912 Alfred Wegener proposed the theory of continental drift.
 This theory suggests that the shapes of continents and matching coastline geology between some continents indicates they were joined together in the past and formed a single landmass known as Pangaea; thereafter they separated and drifted like rafts over the ocean floor, currently reaching their present position.
 Additionally, the theory of continental drift offered a possible explanation as to the formation of mountains; plate tectonics built on the theory of continental drift.

 Unfortunately, Wegener provided no convincing mechanism for this drift, and his ideas were not generally accepted during his lifetime.
 Arthur Holmes accepted Wegener's theory and provided a mechanism: mantle convection, to cause the continents to move.
 However, it was not until after the Second World War that new evidence started to accumulate that supported continental drift.
-There followed a period of 20 extremely exciting years where the theory of continental drift developed from being believed by a few to being the cornerstone of modern geology.
+There followed a period of 20 years during which the theory of continental drift developed from being believed by a few to being the cornerstone of modern geology.
 Beginning in 1947 research provided new evidence about the ocean floor, and in 1960 Bruce C. Heezen published the concept of mid-ocean ridges.
 Soon after this, Robert S. Dietz and Harry H. Hess proposed that the oceanic crust forms as the seafloor spreads apart along mid-ocean ridges in seafloor spreading.
 This was seen as confirmation of mantle convection and so the major stumbling block to the theory was removed.

 Geophysical evidence suggested lateral motion of continents and that oceanic crust is younger than continental crust.
-This geophysical evidence also spurred the hypothesis of paleomagnetism, the record of the orientation of the earth's magnetic field recorded in magnetic minerals.
-British geophysicist S. K. Runcorn suggested the concept of paleomagnetism from his finding that the continents had moved relative to the earth's magnetic poles.
+This geophysical evidence also spurred the hypothesis of paleomagnetism, the record of the orientation of the Earth's magnetic field recorded in magnetic minerals.
+British geophysicist S. K. Runcorn suggested the concept of paleomagnetism from his finding that the continents had moved relative to the Earth's magnetic poles.
 Tuzo Wilson, who was a promoter of the sea floor spreading hypothesis and continental drift from the very beginning, added the concept of transform faults to the model, completing the classes of fault types necessary to make the mobility of the plates on the globe function.
 A symposium on continental drift that was held at the Royal Society of London in 1965 must be regarded as the official start of the acceptance of plate tectonics by the scientific community.
 The abstracts from the symposium are issued as Blacket, Bullard, Runcorn; 1965.
 In this symposium, Edward Bullard and co-workers showed with a computer calculation how the continents along both sides of the Atlantic would best fit to close the ocean, which became known as the famous "Bullard's Fit".
-By the late 1960s the weight of the evidence available saw Continental Drift as the generally accepted theory.
+By the late 1960s the weight of the evidence available saw continental drift as the generally accepted theory.